evajw/AAR-compatibility/README.md

 1. Make sure you can run the project directory as a whole.
 For this Visual Studio code is advised: https://code.visualstudio.com/download
 2. As the excel to sql read-out is done by a python script, you should install python on your device: https://www.python.org/downloads/
+3. Make sure to download the right extensions on Visual Studio Code (python, docker).
+Search for extensions with Ctrl+Shift+X
-3. This python code needs several libraries.
+4. This python code needs several libraries.
 For this open your command prompt (or in Dutch "opdrachtprompt") on your device.
 First we need to check wether you already have the python library installer.
 Type in the command prompt:

 ```bash